Winter can bring many challenges for dogs and, just like us, dry skin is one of the more common ailments the cold weather can inflict.

 5. Add supplements to your dog’s diet.

-“Giving Essential Fatty Acids (like YuMEGA Itchy Dog) helps to support the natural anti-inflammatory process and maintain the skin’s barrier function.
+“Giving Essential Fatty Acids helps to support the natural anti-inflammatory process and maintain the skin’s barrier function."

 “The right blend of Omega 3 and 6 oils can really help itchy dogs who scratch a lot – our premium cold-pressed oils are recommended by vets to soothe itches and calm sensitive skin.
 They also help nourish and soothe dry flaky skin and reduce excess moulting.”